 You will need your MSU NetID to login to the course from the D2L homepage to access our course materials (http://d2l.msu.edu).
 In D2L you will access online videos, course materials, and additional resources.
 Activities will include readings, quizzes, discussion forums, email, and other online activities.
-Links out to Google Classroom will also be available through D2L (for recitation submission).
 This is not a self-paced course- that is, there will be assignments that are due at specific times throughout the week.
 Students that do not meet these deadlines will not earn credit for those assignments.

-(Section 001) IN PERSON MEETING- WEDNESDAYS (SEE SCHEDULE) 10:20 AM-11:40 AM assessments for students to improve their learning of the course content.
+(Section 001) IN PERSON MEETING- WEDNESDAYS (SEE SCHEDULE) 10:20 AM-11:40 AM

+During the in-person meeting students will have an opportunity to work through a recitation worksheet with their peers and instructors.
+Recitation worksheets are low-stakes formative assessments for students to improve their learning of the course content.
 This time will be used as work time, with lots of one-on-one interaction from instructors.
 There will also be time during the in-person meeting for students to speak with instructors and ask questions about course content outside of the recitation questions if desired.
-Attendance at our in-person meeting is highly encouraged, but attendance will not be recorded.
+Attendance at our in-person meeting is highly encouraged and attendance will be recorded for each student.